openharmony/docs/en/application-dev/quick-start/resource-categories-and-access.md

 # Resource Categories and Access

-During application development, you may need to use different resources, such as colors, fonts, spacing, and images, based on the device or configuration.
+During application development, you may need to use different resources, such as colors, fonts, spacing, and icons, based on the device or configuration.
 Depending on the resource type, you can achieve this using the following methods:

-- Application resources: Configure device- or configuration-specific resources in the resource files.
+- Application resources: configure device- or configuration-specific resources in the resource files.

-- System resources: Use the preset resource definitions<!--Del--> (that is, [layered parameters](../../design/ux-design/design-resources.md), with which each resource ID is assigned different values under different configurations, including device types and color modes)<!--DelEnd-->.
+- System resources: Obtain the ID and configuration-specific values of colors, fonts, or other resources in [Resources](https://gitee.com/openharmony/docs/blob/master/en/design/ux-design/design-resources.md); obtain system icons in [HarmonyOS Symbol](https://developer.huawei.com/consumer/cn/design/harmonyos-symbol/).

 ## Resource Categories